tbicr/django-pg-zero-downtime-migrations/README.md

 | 27 | `CREATE INDEX`                                |      | `CREATE INDEX CONCURRENTLY`   | **unsafe operation**, because you spend time in migration to create index
 | 28 | `DROP INDEX`                                  | X    | `DROP INDEX CONCURRENTLY`     | safe operation  \*\*\*\*

-\*: postgresql will check that all items in column `NOT NULL` that take time, lets look this point closely below
+\*: postgres will check that all items in column `NOT NULL` that take time, lets look this point closely below

-\*\*: postgresql will have same behaviour when you skip `ALTER TABLE ADD CONSTRAINT UNIQUE USING INDEX`, lets look this point closely below
+\*\*: postgres will have same behaviour when you skip `ALTER TABLE ADD CONSTRAINT UNIQUE USING INDEX`, lets look this point closely below

 \*\*\*: lets look this point closely below